cognitivegears/asciiquarium_redux/docs/WEB_DEPLOYMENT.md

 | **Update Method** | Rebuild wheel + restart server | Push to main branch |
 | **Installation** | [`app.js`](../asciiquarium_redux/web/app.js) loads local wheel | [`app.js`](../asciiquarium_redux/web/app.js) installs from PyPI |
 | **Performance** | Faster (pre-built wheel) | Slower initial load |

+## Custom domain and CDN/proxy (Cloudflare)

+You can serve the GitHub Pages site at a custom domain such as `https://ascifi.sh/` behind Cloudflare for caching and TLS termination.

+- In GitHub → Settings → Pages, set your Custom domain to your apex (e.g., `ascifi.sh`) and enable Enforce HTTPS.
+- In Cloudflare DNS, add a proxied CNAME from your apex (or `www`) to `USERNAME.github.io` (orange cloud enabled).
+- Optionally, configure a Page Rule/Redirect to map `https://ascifi.sh/*` → `https://USERNAME.github.io/REPO/$1` if serving from a project page.
+- This repo uses relative URLs for all PWA assets (`./manifest.webmanifest`, `./service-worker.js`, icons), so the app works under either a subpath (`/REPO/`) or the apex domain without path rewrites.
+- The service worker chooses a versioned cache name derived from the local `wheels/manifest.json` so updates roll out cleanly across domains.

+Tip: If you change the shell files (`index.html`, `app.js`, `styles.css`, `manifest.webmanifest`), a shift‑refresh will bypass Cloudflare’s edge cache.
+You can also purge cache in Cloudflare after a deployment if users report stale assets.

 ## Configuration